Dr James Costello

 Practice and Supervision

-My work centres on reflective practice, supervision, and dialogue with experienced practitioners and teams, particularly where the work carries significant ethical, emotional, or organisational weight.
+My practice centres on supervision, reflective practice, and dialogue with experienced practitioners and teams, particularly where the work carries significant ethical, emotional, or organisational weight.

 Research and Writing